-The Memiro team discusses its four distinct designs: Digital Legacy, Community-Driven Cartography, Moving Alignment, and Personal Encoding.
+ID students and faculty discuss four designs for privacy: Digital Legacy, Community-Driven Cartography, Moving Alignment, and Personal Encoding.
 All focused on the needs of vulnerable populations, including those dealing with memory issues, body dysmorphia, amputations, gender transition, and menstruation.

 Eschewing traditional persona and scenario-building approaches, the team focused on capturing rich data about individuals and specific communities.
 Garnering such data voluntarily from individuals helps build more inclusive and equitable futures in the long-term.